 Anyone who teaches English as a foreign language abroad (as I do) comes away with the feeling that some cultures are better at it than others.
 A cursory stroll down almost any street or into any store in northern Europe will leave you with the impression that everyone—say, in the Netherlands—speaks English.
 Movies and TV are routinely in the original language and subtitled in Dutch, and local children will no doubt hear thousands of hours of English before they get a chance to study it formally in school.
 They are primed for French and German in much the same way.
 It is a polyglot culture.

 In Naples—and in Italy, in general—everything is dubbed into Italian.
+(See this entry on film dubbing.)
 Young people seem to approach the study of another language the way they do Latin in school—as a dead language, totally unconnected to their daily lives.
 They almost never experience English directly.
 Admittedly, the onslaught of American popular music has modified that somewhat, so that a sentence such as “How ya gonna do it if ya really don’t wanna dance?” is part of the same local perception of the English language mosaic as, “Little we see in Nature that is ours;/We have given our hearts away, a sordid boon!”
 It’s all English.
 It’s in the same ballpark.
 (That can cause a few problems at exam time.
 EBL—English as a Ballpark Language?
 Maybe.)

 So, my sharp and highly intelligent students in Naples don’t really care that indirect questions follow normal subject-object word order and not that of direct WH-questions.
 They say, “Do you know where is the station?” and are quite amused at my insistence on “Do you know where the station is?”
 And I can see “What difference does it make?
 You understand me, right?” running through their minds.
 Maybe that is related to the fact that Naples is a "survivor culture".
 They are a flexible, hospitable and outgoing people—and totally undemanding of you when it comes to your own ability to speak their language.
 They will gratefully accept any kind of Italian from you and thank you for it and sincerely compliment you on it.
 You become an “insider” almost by declaration.
 You say in your worst Italian, “Hey, I want to belong” and their answer is “Fine.
 No problem.”